Blog

 If a tool does not plug directly into your current stack, it is dead on arrival.
 That is the single most important rule.

-• Native CRM: The connection must be deep and bidirectional.
+• Native CRM: the connection must be deep and bidirectional.
 Exporting CSV files is ancient history.

-• Open API: Essential for specific needs and scalability.
+• Open API: essential for specific needs and scalability.
 It is your insurance policy for the future.

 The 2026 sales analytics landscape explained